MONNK-CODE/Instant-Ayah/README.txt

 - **Copy Ayah:** Click the copy icon to copy the Ayah text to your clipboard.
 - **Navigate:** Click the downward arrow on the intro page to scroll to the Ayah display section.

-## Support

-For support, please contact [support-email].

 ## Contributing

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request.

 ## License

-This project is licensed under the [License-Name].
+This project is licensed under the MIT License.